SoK: SCT Auditing in Certificate Transparency

 Abstract

-The Web public key infrastructure is essential to providing secure communication on the Internet today, and in turn certificate authorities play a crucial role in this ecosystem by issuing certificates.
+The Web public key infrastructure is essential to providing secure communication on the Internet today, and certificate authorities play a crucial role in this ecosystem by issuing certificates.
 These authorities may misissue certificates or suffer misuse attacks, however, which has given rise to the Certificate Transparency (CT) project.
-The goal of CT is to store all issued certificates in publicly auditable logs, which can then be checked for the presence of potentially misissued certificates.
+The goal of CT is to store all issued certificates in public logs, which can then be checked for the presence of potentially misissued certificates.
 Thus, the requirement that a given certificate is indeed in one (or several) of these logs lies at the core of CT.
-In the current deployment of CT, however, most individual clients do not check that the certificates they see are in the log, as requesting a proof of inclusion directly from the log reveals the certificate and thus creates the clear potential for a violation of that client's privacy.
+In its current deployment, however, most individual clients do not check that the certificates they see are in logs, as requesting a proof of inclusion directly reveals the certificate and thus creates the clear potential for a violation of that client’s privacy.
 In this paper, we explore the techniques that have been proposed for privacy-preserving auditing of certificate inclusion, focusing on their effectiveness, efficiency, and suitability in a near-term deployment.
-In doing so, we also explore the parallels with related problems involving browser clients, such as Safe Browsing and certificate revocation checks.
+In doing so, we also explore the parallels with related problems involving browser clients.
 Guided by a set of constraints that we develop, we ultimately observe several key limitations in many proposals, ranging from their privacy provisions to the fact that they focus on the interaction between a client and a log but leave open the question of how a client could privately report any certificates that are missing.